 - There’s nothing left to discuss.

 When debate ends, the chair should restate the motion or ask the motion maker or secretary to restate the motion.
-At this time the chair may also clarify consequences of the vote.
-In this hypothetical example, the chair may clarify that the affirmative of this vote will reduce the reserves up to $40,000.

 The chair will call for a vote.